 Polarsteps is a beautifully-designed app that acts more as a glorified GPS tracker than a travel journal, but I still think it’s worthy of this list.

-However, if you’d rather use your phone as your personal tracker – one that friends and family can follow along with – this is a great app.
+However, if you’d rather use your phone as your personal tracker – one that friends and family can follow along with – Polarsteps a great app.

 At the very end, you can even purchase a book based on your journey that is part travel map/route, part photo journal.

-What sets this travel journal app apart from all the other apps on the market is one thing: collaboration.
+What sets this digital travel journal app apart from all the others on the market is one thing: collaboration.
 Journo allows you to collaborate with other users to create a shared trip experience.

 Create beautiful journal entries with text, photos and GPS coordinates.
 The app automatically plots your trip on a map and if you’re collaborating, you’ll see your the entries and photos for your friends/family as well.